D20 Modern: Official products

+Reception

 The 2002 Pyramid review highlights that compared to other non-fantasy modern settings "it appears that in many ways, Wizards of the Coast has been significantly more conservative when adapting the d20 System to a modern setting. d20 Modern retains many elements that other modern and ultramodern games dispense with or modify, such as iterative attacks and hit points.
 However, d20 Modern uses some aspects of the game that appeared in the d20 Star Wars game. [...]
 The fundamental difference between the approach to classes and the corresponding D&D classes is that the d20 Modern classes are much more general".

 Mark Theuar, for the gaming magazine Fictional Reality, wrote that he would "highly recommend this book to anyone wanting to play in a modern day rpg" and that "the interior artwork has sort of a graphic novel feel to it and it works very well for this setting".
 He highlighted his enjoyment of the section on guns and that "combat is similar to Call of Cthulhu d20 meaning that you can get dead real quick. [...]
 My favorite aspect about the world background is that we're already living about 90% of it.
 As a GM all you have to do is fill in the last 10%.
 It's not like building or learning a whole new fantasy world from scratch".
 Theuar also "particularly liked the Wealth system".

 Academic Kris Green also highlighted the d20 Modern Wealth system in the book Mathematics in Popular Culture (2012) and called it an "excellent example of abstraction".
 Green wrote that "rather than force players to keep detailed records of every purchase a character makes and bank record he accesses, the d20 Modern designers created a single abstract quantity called 'Wealth' that determines how easy it is for a character to acquire equipment and resources.
 Players roll against the difficulty (which incorporates cost and availability as well as legality) of acquiring a good, and their wealth may change as a result of the roll, representing in the abstract the loss of assets".